CONTENTS 015 DANCE NEXT

 DANCE: A display of rhythmic bodily movement performed with the intention of arousing primordial emotions.

 In its traditional ethnic-cultural form, it is the most immediate physical mode of participation and contribution to the rhythmic patterns of a cultural tradition.
-The patterning of the bodily movement is facilitated most readily with percussion, but often is also embellished with culturally symbolic art forms, music and language.
-It is itself a language which can facilitate social interactions and can sustain tradition and myth especially if there is no technology of written records.
+The patterning of the bodily movement is facilitated most readily with percussion, but often is also embellished with culturally symbolic art forms, music and the spoken word.
+It is a language itself, which can facilitate social interactions and can sustain tradition and myth in the absence of a technology of written records.
 Dance is a cultural phenomena which perpetuates the stories and traditions and attitudes across the generations, by establishing memories of movement, rhythm, music and costumery in the minds of the individuals.

 It is a powerfully cohesive activity.
 It has the capability of uniting an audience in a theatre of entertainment.
 It can invoke culturally oriented imaginings of deities supposed to be able to influence the chaos of nature.
 It can induce a heightened collective commitment to the lethal objectives of war.

-Like any other human endeavour activity however, dance forms have been refined and complexified.
+Like any other human endeavour activity however, dance forms have been refined, complexified, and commercialized.
 They have been made dependent upon a variety of extreme physical capacities, so that participation in a complicated choreography is denied to most of a population.
-For most, it has become no more than a visual and aural spectacle.
+For most, it has become no more than a visual and aural spectacle that has an entrance fee.
 For the general populace, it has become a physically enformed interpretation of music and complex rhythms generated for public performance, display and profit.

 At an individual level however, like any art form, dance can always function as a medium of self-expression and escape from reality... in spite of the attempts to transform it into a competitive sport.
 In cultures where dance for the general populace no longer functions as reinforcing any sort of social solidarity, two elements of dance , that of therapeutic exercise and the simulation of copulation, are the participation residue.
 In this context, dance has become either a compensatory exercise for the obese and the sedentary, or a drug sustained display of sexual provocation.